The Spring 2015 registration schedule is below, all registration sessions will open at 12:01 am for each listed class

 - Fill out the form completely and hit the Submit button

 NOTE: Ensure you complete the form all the way to the Confirmation Page, and then select Submit.
 If a page appears blank after hitting continue on the previous page, attempt to scroll to the top of the page to ensure all information has been entered.

-If you need assistance with advising, registration or financial services, we will be holding a Veteran & Service Members Registration Event on Tuesday, November 20th, in the Salmon River Suites, 3rd floor of the Student Union Building from 9:00 am to 4:00 pm (see the attached flyer).
+If you need assistance with advising, registration or financial services, we will be holding a Veteran & Service Members Registration Event on Tuesday, November 19th, in the Little Wood River Room, 2nd floor of the Student Union Building from 9:00 am to 4:00 pm (see the attached flyer).
 Everyone is invited to attend!
-There will be representatives on hand to assist you with: Advising, Registration, VA Benefits, Tuition Assistance, Financial Aid, University Housing, Residency and more!?
+There will be representatives on hand to assist you with: Advising, Registration, VA Benefits, Tuition Assistance, Financial Aid, University Housing, Residency and more!

 The United States Department of Veterans Affairs administers a variety of education benefit programs for University students with Military backgrounds.
 Many Veterans and active duty personnel may qualify for one of the following education benefits program.
 If you think you may qualify for a VA Education benefit I recommend you look into the following information and programs.
 Information on available programs that students with Military backgrounds may qualify for can be found at the following sites:

 - Montgomery GI Bill - Active Duty (MGIB-AD)

 - Montgomery GI Bill - Selected Reserve (MGIB-SR)